Skip to content

 statistics_to_file(file_path='error_statistics')

-Creates and output a file `error_statistics.csv', which is a comma-seperated file with the following columns:
+The output file is a comma-seperated file with the following columns:

 with for each station: